top of page

 From the center of Lom (Fossbergom), you'll find a variety of well-marked hiking trails starting right from downtown.
 These trails offer everything from steep climbs with breathtaking views to cultural walks and leisurely strolls that won’t leave you breathless.

 For the best panoramic views, head to the peaks of Lomseggen, Læshø, or Tronoberget/Geitupphøe.
 If you prefer a more relaxed walk, you might want to follow the rivers Bøvre and Skim or taking the cultural trail along Bordvassvegen.
 It’s a loop through beautiful terrain.
+Feel free to have a look at Visit Jotunheimen’s hiking maps online – they’ve got some great routes!

 I you feel like taking a walk within the heart of Lom, the Bergomsrunda is a great choice.
 The circular route connects the town center with local attractions.